Yooralla has a variety of ways for people to provide feedback about our services. Read more about our feedback options.

 - NDIS Quality and Safeguards Commission.
 The NDIS Quality and Safeguards Commission is an independent agency established to improve the quality and safety of NDIS supports and services.
 It will oversee the quality of services provide by Victorian organisations from 1 July 2019.
 You can visit their website or phone 1800 035 544.

-- Department of Education and Early Childhood Development: The department offers learning and development support, services and resources for all Victorians, from birth through to adulthood.
+- Department of Education and Training: The department offers learning and development support, services and resources for all Victorians, from birth through to adulthood.
 You can visit their website or phone 03 9637 2000.